The Colossus of Rhodes (Dalí): Themes

 Dalí's most recognised works date from before 1940, when he was preoccupied with the subconscious and the nature of perception.
 The Persistence of Memory, the work with which he is most identified, was painted in 1931, and represented a decade that saw Dalí firmly within the avant-garde.
 His move to the United States in 1940 caused financial pressures, but brought to the fore his flair for showmanship, helping to develop his relationship with Hollywood.
 As World War II ended, Dalí's work turned towards the historical and religious, fused with aspects from modern culture and commercial art.

 The Colossus of Rhodes exemplifies Dalí's preoccupations with cinema, history, and science, and his loosening grip on surrealism.
 It is only marginally surrealist—the god of the sun shields himself from his domain—and resembles a poster, befitting a work commissioned for a film.
-Dali's Colossus resembles comic-book superheroes and, particularly in the preparatory version, the Statue of Liberty.
+Dalí's Colossus resembles comic-book superheroes and, particularly in the preparatory version, the Statue of Liberty.
 Compared with Maryon's paper, writes the scholar Godefroid de Callataÿ, the painting "does not look extremely original".
 Dalí copied the likeness of the Colossus put forth by Maryon, clearly depicting hammered plates of bronze, and showing the same tripod structure of a figure supported by a piece of drapery.

 Provenance

 The painting is in the collection of the Kunstmuseum Bern, as part of the 1981 Georges F. Keller bequest.
 It was exhibited at the Museo de Arte Moderno in Madrid during 1983, at the Staatsgalerie Stuttgart in 1989, at the Louisiana Museum of Modern Art in Humlebæk from 1989 to 1990, and later in 1990 at the Musée des Beaux-Arts, Montreal.

-Several other paintings from Dali's Seven Wonders of the World series have come up for sale.
+Several other paintings from Dalí's Seven Wonders of the World series have come up for sale.
 The Statue of Olympian Zeus was sold by Sotheby's in 2009 for $482,500, and is now in the collection of the Morohashi Museum of Modern Art.
 In 2013 Sotheby's sold The Temple of Diana at Ephesus for $845,000; it is now in a private collection.
 The Walls of Babylon was offered by Sotheby's in 2014 with an estimate of £300,000–400,000, but did not sell.
 Dalí's thematically similar 1955 paintings have been auctioned.
 Christie's sold The Mausoleum at Halicarnassus for $1,325,000 in 2016, and Walls of Babylon in 2001 for £168,750.